-As a general rule Peruvians are not violent people.
+As a general rule, Peruvians are not violent people.
 However, we have been warned on a couple of occasions to be careful with taxi drivers in Peru.
 There have been incidents where taxi drivers kidnap their customers and make them withdraw all their money out of an ATM.

-The best way to avoid this is to only take registered taxies and travel in groups.
+The best way to avoid this is to only take registered taxis and travel in groups.
 Another good option is to use Uber instead.
 With Uber, the driver is registered and you can be tracked via GPS with your phone.
 Uber is not available everywhere in Peru but it is in large cities is and well worth using.

 It is also a good idea not to bring valuables out with you, especially at night, and be wary of pickpockets.
-Buses are also a very common place for discreet robberies to take place out of carry-on baggage.
+Buses are also a very commonplace for discreet robberies to take place out of carry-on baggage.

-What things Cost in Peru
+What Things Cost in Peru

 A Peru Travel Guide (or any travel guide for that matter) just couldn’t be complete without telling you how much things cost!
 Here are some of the biggest things to budget for in Peru and what they cost.